gavinhoward/bc/README.md

 is also compatible with MinGW toolchains, though history is not supported on Windows.

+In addition, this `bc` is considered complete; i.e., there will be no more releases with additional features.
+However, it *is* actively maintained, so if any bugs are found, they will be fixed in new releases.

 ## Comparison to GNU `bc`

 This `bc` compares favorably to GNU `bc`.